eogas/JumpToDef/README.md

 **By predictable** I mean that the regex for finding identifiers isn't actually going to match every possible identifier you can have in JavaScript.
 And I mean that the list of reserved words was just copied and pasted after several seconds of Googling.
 And I mean that it only looks in the current file for function definitions, and it only identifies functions which are properties of an object (not the global object).
+All in all, it's a fairly narrow use case.

 ##How Do I Install This Piece Of Crap?